lumeland/lume.land/plugins/postcss.md

 - `plugins`: Array with the PostCSS plugins that you want to use.
 - `keepDefaultPlugins`: Set `true` to append your plugins to the defaults, instead of replacing them.
-- `sourceMap`: Set `true` to generate the source map that will be inlined in the CSS file.
-To generate the source map in a different file, set `sourceMap: { inline: false }`.
 - `includes`: An array of directories to search for the `@import`ed files.
 By default it is `["_includes"]`.
 Set `false` to disable it.